 Important: If your clusters contain vSAN datastores, also see the chapter about upgrading the vSAN cluster, in the Administering VMware vSAN document.
 This chapter contains a topic about upgrading vCenter Server.

-- Log in to Horizon Console and examine the dashboard to verify that the vCenter Server icon is green.
+- Log in to Horizon Administrator and examine the dashboard to verify that the vCenter Server and View Composer icons are green.

-If this icon is red and an Invalid Certificate Detected dialog box appears, you must click Verify and either accept the thumbprint of the untrusted certificate, as described in "What to Do Next," or install a valid CA-signed SSL certificate.
+If either of these icons is red and an Invalid Certificate Detected dialog box appears, you must click Verify and either accept the thumbprint of the untrusted certificate, as described in "What to Do Next," or install a valid CA-signed SSL certificate.

 For information about replacing the default certificate for vCenter Server, see the VMware vSphere Examples and Scenarios document.